checkson-io/checkson-redirect-check/README.md

 ## Use check on Checkson

-This check can be used on [checkson.io](https://checkson.io) with the following Docker image on ghcr.io:
+This check can be used on [checkson.io](https://checkson.io) with the following Docker image:

 ```
 ghcr.io/checkson-io/checkson-redirect-check:main